 The lodge also has a wealth of different activities on offer, all included in the price.
 Canoeing, island lunches, floating river meals, visits to the Mukuni Park, sunrise and sunset boating, visits to the local villages, guided bush walks, museum tours, fishing trips on the Zambezi and guided tours of Livingstone and Victoria Falls itself.
 If you like eating in different places, ask for dinner on their floating 'Sampan' - a platform anchored off shore and your candlelit meal delivered by canoe on the river.

-Activities not included in the price include visits to Livingstone Island, Elephant rides, trips to Chobe National Park, white water rafting trips, helicopter rides, microlights, gorge swings, bungee jumping,horse riding and a number of other activities available in and around Livingstone.
+Activities not included in the price include visits to Livingstone Island, white water rafting trips, helicopter rides, microlights, gorge swings, bungee jumping,horse riding and a number of other activities available in and around Livingstone.